nigelwhite/pa-d9-nav/readmeNW.md

 - Large screens - horizontal main menu with one level of dropdowns, including search box [done]
 - Small screens - fly-out off-canvas main menu with one level of dropdowns, including search box [to do]
-- using native Bootstrap5 (rather than Drupal modules)
+- using native Bootstrap5 (rather than Drupal modules) so that we add as little complexity as possible

 Example of desired behaviour - https://getbootstrap.com/docs/5.1/examples/offcanvas-navbar/
 This is an official Bootstrap 5 example.
 It says "doesn't use our offcanvas component".
 That's fine if it works!